Taylor Moore (footballer): International career

 Moore represented England at England U17 and England U18 levels, and captained the England U19s.
 He was a part of the U17 team that won the European Championships in 2014.
 He has six caps for the England U20s.

 Personal life

 Moore has three brothers, Aston, Jaxon and Keaton.
 He attended Staples Road Primary School in Loughton, Essex, before he moved to France aged 7.
-Moore is fluent in French.
+Moore is fluent in French without any foreign accent.

 Following a suicide attempt from his mother, Moore was inspired to start the 5k Your Way initiative, encouraging participants to join in a five-kilometer walk while engaging in open conversations about mental health.
 For his work, he was named EFL Community Player of the Year at the 2025 EFL Awards.